 When planning for your trek, you will likely be carrying all of the supplies you need for your entire trip in a backpack which means it could be pretty heavy.
 As the weight of the backpack seems to be double when trekking at the high altitude, make sure you pack light and the essential things only.
 Avoid unnecessary items from the packing list because the extra weight is going to drain you.
 So, to help you out with packing, here’s what you should bring at an elevation:

-- Sunscreen- The sun rays are much stronger at the high altitude, so make sure to apply plenty of sunscreens that have an SPF of at least 30.
+3. Sunscreen- The sun rays are much stronger at the high altitude, so make sure to apply plenty of sunscreens that have SPF of at least 30.

-- Medicine- Pack a first aid kit since you never know what will happen out on the trail.
-Also be prepared with some of the basic pills for headaches, cold, blisters, diarrhea, etc.
+7. Medicine- Pack a first aid kit since you never know what will happen out on the trail.
+Also be prepared with some of the basic pills for headaches, cold, blisters, diarrhoea, etc.

 Now be ready to lace up your boots, pack your gear, and hit the trail.
 Just remember to enjoy the trek!